pedro-w/candownfx/README.markdown

 This is a reader for [markdown][] implemented in JavaFX.
 Requires JDK 8.
 The app icon was taken from Dustin Curtis's [markdown-mark][] project.

 [markdown]: http://daringfireball.net/projects/markdown/
 [markdown-mark]: http://github.com/dcurtis/markdown-mark

 NetBeans project is included.

-Licenced under the MIT license.
+Licensed under the MIT license.

 Copyright (c) 2012 Peter Hull